cmattatall/adcs_firmware/README.md

 ## TOOLCHAIN INSTALLATION

+### LINUX (UBUNTU 18.04 OR NEWER)

     #python3 install_msp430_toolchain.py.

-On linux, you'll have to run it with root permissions (as root or using something like sudo)
+### Windows

-On windows, you'll have to run it from a powershell instance with administrator permissions
+On windows, you'll have to run it from a powershell instance with administrator permissions.
+You'll also have to add the installation directory of the toolchain to PATH.

 ## Building